Simply-Love/Simply-Love-SM5/README.md

 # Digital Dance v1.0.5

 # ------------ Differences from 1.0.4 ------------
-- Custom Course Wheel/Screen added with the abilty to sort/filter.
+- Custom Course Wheel/Screen added with the abilty to sort/filter courses.
+- FA+ and EX Score tracking added to gameplay/evaluation.
+- ITL Support!
 - After selecting a profile you are taken directly to either Song or Course select based on what you last played.
 - Added Total Measure count and Density % on song select.
-- Single & Double are now differentiated on ScreenSelectMusicDD
+- Single & Double are now differentiated on ScreenSelectMusicDD.
 - Sounds added by the user will now be randomly selected to play when a World Record is achieved.
-- Column Cues added in player options to show where an arrow is coming.
+- Column Cues added in player options to show where an arrow is coming after a break.
 - Error Bar added in player options.
-- Save machine score after every song.
+- Judgement Tilt added in player options.
 - Dropping support for 4:3 displays in favor of not removing features due to screen real estate.